mumoshu/node-detacher/README.md

 `node-detacher` complements famous and useful solutions listed below:

+- Run [`aws-node-termination-handelr](https://github.com/aws/aws-node-termination-handler) along with `node-detacher`.
+The termination handler cordons the node(=marks the node "unschedulable") on termination notice.
+The detacher detects the cordoned node and detaches it before termination.
 - Run [`aws-asg-roller`](https://github.com/deitch/aws-asg-roller) along with `node-detacher` in order to avoid potential downtime due to ELB not reacting to node termination fast enough
 - Run `cluster-autoscaler` along with `node-detacher` in order to avoid downtime on scale down
 - Run [`node-problem-detector`](https://github.com/kubernetes/node-problem-detector) to detect unhealthy nodes and [draino](https://github.com/planetlabs/draino) to automatically drain such nodes.
 Add `node-detacher` so that node termination triggered by `draino` doesn' result in downtime.
 See https://github.com/kubernetes/node-problem-detector#remedy-systems